• Skip to primary navigation

 The meatballs can be frozen either raw or after they have been cooked.

 Raw meatballs can be fried from frozen.
-Keep the heat low and add another minute or two onto the cooking time.
+Keep the heat low and add another minute or two to the cooking time.

 Pre-cooked meatballs can be reheated in the microwave.